florentw/gdrive-duplicate-scanner/README.md

 7. Delete the cache file (`drive_metadata_cache.json`) if you want to remove all cached data.

 By following these cleanup instructions, you can ensure that the application no longer has access to your Google Account and that any test user permissions are removed.

+## About

+This project is a complete rewrite of [moraneus/G-Drive-Remove-Duplicates](https://github.com/moraneus/G-Drive-Remove-Duplicates.git), with significant improvements in:
+- Code organization and maintainability
+- Performance optimization
+- Test coverage
+- Error handling
+- Logging system
+- Documentation
+- CI/CD integration